janlammertyn/lavaan-material/brown-cfa/README.md

-# Timothy Brown: Confirmatory Factor Analysis for Applied Research
+# T. Brown: Confirmatory Factor Analysis for Applied Research
 ## Examples in lavaan

 Not all examples are converted (yet):